Skip to content

 • player_count column is marked to be not null and consisting of positive numbers

-Under the custom_checks section, we have added a new custom quality check that checks if the table is empty or not.
+Under the custom_checks section, there is a custom quality check that verifies the table is not empty.

 You can refresh the asset & run the quality checks via simply running the asset: